-During 2023-24, Mazars were appointed as Internal Auditors for the region for a further 4 years.
+During 2024-25, Mazars continued as Internal Auditors for the region.
 Regular review and planning meetings took place which helped identify, discuss and share best practice and identify potential common audit themes.

-Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2023-24 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2024-25.
+Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2024-25 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2025-26.

 The effectiveness of audit committees should be carried out periodically.
-A self-assessment effectiveness review was undertaken by the OPCC and JARAP members during 2023-24 using CIPFA guidance.
-The findings were reported to the JARAP at its meeting on 17 April 2024.
+A self-assessment effectiveness review was undertaken by the OPCC and JARAP members during 2024-25 using CIPFA guidance.
+The findings were reported to the JARAP at its meeting on 14 May 2025.
 Overall, the review concluded that the JARAP is operated in an effective manner.

-The 2023-24 Internal Audit Plan was considered and approved at the JARAP meeting held on 17 April 2023.
+The 2024-25 Internal Audit Plan was considered and approved at the JARAP meeting held on 17 April 2024.
 It was prepared following discussion and consideration of regional and three force audit themes, the risk register and other factors.